top of page

 It's the main community engagement tool, made up of residents with leadership potential, who are trained to represent the Liter of Light in the community and in Brazil.
 We encourage women to occupy these spaces, promoting empowerment that comes from the community itself.

-We also believe that it is possible for these populations to receive both public lighting and access to the proper electricity grid, which is why we consider ourselves an intermediary organization and are working to help communities so that eventually the Liter of Light is no longer needed in the territory.
+We also believe that it is possible for these populations to receive both public lighting and access to a proper electrical grid.
+That is why we consider ourselves an intermediary organization and are working to help communities so that, eventually, Litro de Luz will no longer be needed in the territory.

 Recognitions